VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment/1_example_dataset.md

 ## 1.1: Reading an example dataset

 We will start with learning to read an example dataset into NDI.
 These data are available in a folder here.
 You can put the folder anywhere, but we will assume that you put them in your MATLAB folder.
+Normally, we'd use some helper functions to open our data to make this process even easier, but this tutorial takes the user through the full manual process for training purposes.

 ### 1.1.1 Introduction to the experiment